romans-adi/IdeaChronicler/README.md

 ```

-You will find four main API requests:
+You will find five main API requests:

 ```
 List of Users: Retrieve a list of users.